Takeaways from CNN’s Iowa town hall with Ron DeSantis - KTVZ

 It was a striking string of attacks, though, not because it covered new ground.
 DeSantis has lobbed similar critiques at Trump on the campaign trail for weeks.
 But he has rarely, in a prime-time appearance, narrowed his attacks so directly at the former president, and at every turn.

-The change in approach Tuesday is perhaps illustrative of the mounting urgency within his campaign to make headway in a state.
+The change in approach Tuesday is perhaps illustrative of the mounting urgency within his campaign to make headway in the state.
 DeSantis has signaled a readiness to go after Trump in the past, before retreating.
-It remains to be seen if this time will be different.
+It remains to be seen if this time will be any different.

 DeSantis says two-state solution ‘would just weaken Israel’